ballonj1/book-store/notes/react-router.md

 # Scroll to the Top
 Most of the time all you need is to “scroll to the top” because you have a long content page, that when navigated to, stays scrolled down.
 This is straightforward to handle with a <ScrollToTop> component that will scroll the window up on every navigation, make sure to wrap it in withRouter to give it access to the router’s props:

+# Redux Integration

+## Blocked Updates
+Generally, React Router and Redux work just fine together.
+Occasionally though, an app can have a component that doesn’t update when the location changes (child routes or active nav links don’t update).

+This happens if:

+The component is connected to redux via connect()(Comp).
+The component is not a “route component”, meaning it is not rendered like so: <Route component={SomeConnectedThing}/>
+The problem is that Redux implements shouldComponentUpdate and there’s no indication that anything has changed if it isn’t receiving props from the router.
+This is straightforward to fix.
+Find where you connect your component and wrap it in withRouter.